-Springtime in Brussels promises to be vibrant and daring on the stage!
-From the reinvention of timeless classics to daring contemporary creations, the Belgian capital’s theater scene offers a diversity of shows not to be missed.
-From poignant dramas to gritty comedies and explorations of identity, each performance promises to captivate and surprise.
-Here’s a selection of 9 must-see plays for a springtime at the theater in Brussels.
+The new theatrical season in Brussels promises to be rich and captivating!
+From reinventions of timeless classics to daring contemporary creations and immersive experiences, the Belgian capital’s theater scene offers an eclectic program that will appeal to all audiences.
+Poignant dramas, hilarious comedies, explorations of identity and interactive shows: every performance promises to surprise and move.
+Here’s a selection of the 10 must-see plays at the theater in Brussels this fall.

 Théâtre Royal du Parc